- The net::Err_cert_authority_invalid Windows 10 error message occurs due to connections that are not secure.

 - From the left sidebar then choose Change Adapter Settings.

 - Right-click on the Adapter that’s currently active and select Properties.

 - Pick Internet Protocol Version 4 and then select Properties.

 - Click on Use the following DNS server address and type Google’s Public DNS servers: 220.127.116.11, respectively 18.104.22.168.

 - Apply settings and restart your Windows 10 machine.

-These methods are all valid solutions that can fix the ‘err_cert_authority_invalid’ warning error displayed by your web browser client.
-So, try these troubleshooting steps and then tell us how they worked for you.
+These methods are all valid solutions that can fix the err_cert_authority_invalid warning error displayed by your web browser client.

-If the problem persists, we will try to find more solutions for your problem.
-In that matter, don’t hesitate and get in touch with us by writing your observations in the comments field below.
+If the problem persists, we will try to find more solutions to your problem.
+To that matter, don’t hesitate and get in touch with us by writing your observations in the comments field below.